nicolet5/DiffCapAnalyzer/docs/useCases.md

 - Interface for selecting cycle number to plot
-- Link from user inputted cycle number to appropriate plot in the dataset. plots, peak deconvolution and identification, number of peaks in a cycle, peak positions, peak widths, peak heights, exc.
+- Link from user inputted cycle number to appropriate plot in the dataset.
+- Provide user with option to plot key descriptors vs cycle # descriptor
+examples:
+	- peak deconvolution and identification
+	- number of peaks in a cycle
+	- peak positions
+	- peak widths
+	- peak heights, exc.

 3. Input battery cycling data and classify battery as a certain type, based off of peak descriptors.
 *Components*:
 - Load in Battery Cycling Data
  - Separate cycles
  - For each cycle calculate;
+	- noise filter
 	- deconvolute
 	- positions
 	- width